 8.2 The Supplier shall, at its option, repair or replace defective Goods, or refund the price of the defective Goods in full if:

 (a) the Customer gives notice in writing to the Supplier within 14 days from delivery of Goods for cut lengths and 30 days for full pieces;

 (b) the Supplier is given a reasonable opportunity of examining such Goods; and

 (c) the Customer returns such Goods to the Supplier’s place of business at the Customer’s cost.

-(a) the Customer makes any further use of such Goods after giving notice in accordance with clause 7.1(c);
+(a) the Customer makes any further use of such Goods after giving notice in accordance with clause 8.2(a);

-(b) the defect arises because the Customer failed to follow the Supplier's oral or written instructions as to the fabric care, and maintenance of the Goods or good trade practice regarding the same;
+(b) the defect arises because the Customer failed to follow the Supplier’s oral or written instructions without limitation but including the fabric care, storage and maintenance of the Goods and / or good trade practice regarding any of the same;

 (c) the defect arises as a result of the Supplier following any drawing, design or Specification supplied by the Customer;